 The Regulated Health Professions Act, 1991 requires CNO to establish and administer a QA Program that assists nurses in maintaining competence and continually evaluating their practice.

-CNO’s QA Program consists of three components:
+CNO’s QA Program consists of the following components:

-1. QA Everyday
+1. QA Every Day (self-assessment)

-2. QA Assessment
+2. QA Assessment (knowledge or practice assessment)

 Yes.
 Reflection can take place in a group setting.
 Group reflection provides opportunities to learn from each other, identify common goals and inform your own assessment.

-Once you have identified your learning needs from this reflection, you can plan your learning goals, and the activities you need to do to achieve them in your learning plan.
+Once you have identified your learning needs from this reflection, you can use your learning plan to plan your learning goals and the activities you need to do to achieve them.

 If you are selected for QA Assessment, you will be required to submit your learning plan to CNO.
-You should keep a copy of your Learning Plan for two years.
+You should keep a copy of your learning plan for two years.

 CNO selects a random number of nurses at various times throughout the year to complete QA Assessment.
 More information can be found on our Quality Assurance Assessment webpage.

 Yes.
-All nurses registered in the General or Extended Class are expected to participate in QA activities, except for nurses in the Non-Practising Class.
+All nurses registered in the General or Extended Class are expected to participate in QA activities, except for nurses in the Non-Practising Class .

 Even if you are not currently working, you can still reflect on your nursing practice experiences to determine your strengths, areas for improvement and learning needs.
 These experiences can include previous formal employment, or student placements if you are a new graduate.